dell/csm-docs/content/docs/references/cli/_index.md

 Gets PowerFlex volume infomation for a given tenant on a local cluster.
 The namespace is the namespace where tenant secret is created.

+>Note: This was output was generated using Authorization Proxy version 1.5.1.
+Please ensure you are using version 1.5.1 or greater.

 ```
 # dellctl volume get --proxy <proxy.dell.com> --namespace vxflexos
 NAME             VOLUME ID          SIZE       POOL     SYSTEM ID          PV NAME          PV STATUS   STORAGE CLASS   PVC NAME       NAMESPACE